sergio11/traffic_sentinel_architecture/README.md

 **Launch Monitoring Client 🖥️:** Opens or activates a monitoring client interface for monitoring.

 Remember to execute these tasks in the mentioned order to ensure proper deployment of each layer of the Traffic Sentinel platform.

+## Acknowledgments

+I would like to express my gratitude to the *[IoT Traffic Surveillance System using Adaptive Video Encoding](https://github.com/guptavasu1213/IoT-Traffic-Surveillance-System)* project for inspiring the development of *Traffic Sentinel*.
+While no code was directly used, the fog-node architecture and real-time data processing approach were crucial in shaping this solution.
+The project’s innovative use of IoT and edge computing has helped conceptualize a scalable traffic monitoring system, paving the way for smarter roadways.

+Thank you to the contributors of this project for providing valuable insights and inspiration.

 ## 🤝 Contributing